| Title: | Nested Dichotomy Logistic Regression Models |

 binary logit comparisons.
 When these comparisons are nested,

-sub-models are statistically independent.
+the sub-models are statistically independent.
 Therefore,

 the likelihood chi-square statistics for the sub-models are additive